Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 Determining which data elements are critical for analysis and decision-making is essential.
 To provide further depth to this practice:

-• Data Impact Assessment: Assess the impact of each data element on key performance indicators (KPIs) and organisational objectives.
+• Data Impact Assessment: Assess each data element's impact on key performance indicators (KPIs) and organisational objectives.
 Focus data cleansing efforts on elements that have the most significant influence.

 • Data Dependency Analysis: Consider the interdependencies between data elements.
 Ensure that cleansing one element does not inadvertently impact the accuracy or usefulness of others.